lrc-se/bth-sg-server/README.md

 The high score functions – including the API route – are therefore not covered by the test suite, but as previously mentioned the module code has been specifically designed with this possibility in mind.

-It should also be mentioned that ensuring that all intended *functionality* is tested is more important than merely reaching a high coverage score.
+It should also be mentioned that, in general, ensuring that all intended *functionality* is tested is more important than merely reaching a high coverage score.
 Just the fact that many or all *code paths* have been traversed does not necessarily mean that the application actually works as expected, since there are many, many possible combinations of internal state that may take much the same logic paths, but may equally well change the outcome depending on just what is contained in said state.
 In other words,